Yujia-Yan/Transkun/README.md

 # Piano Transcription with Neural Semi-CRF

-This repo contains code for the paper
+This repo contains code for the paper for transcribing expressive piano performance into MIDI.

 Yujia Yan, Frank Cwitkowitz, Zhiyao Duan, Skipping the Frame-Level: Event-Based Piano Transcription With Neural Semi-CRFs, Advances in Neural Information Processing Systems, 2021,